rdInst Tutorial 1 – Adding Static Mesh Instances

 rdInst makes it extremely easy to add Instanced Static Meshes to your level.
 You don’t need to worry about where they’re stored, or how to remove them.

 Step 1.
 Create a Blueprint with Parent of rdActor

 Right Click in your content browser and create a new Blueprint.

 Select “rdActor” from the list of parents (I type it in the search box) then click “Select”

 Give the new Blueprint a name.

 Step 3.
-Add a StaticMesh to the InstanceData
+Add some StaticMeshs to the InstanceFastArray

-Now we can add a StaticMesh to the InstanceData map in that same section of the Defaults.
+Now we can add some non-random StaticMeshes to the InstanceFastArray in that same section of the Defaults.
 Just click the “+” button and expand that and choose a mesh in the StaticMesh section.

-Then Click the “+” besides the “Settings Fast” section – this is the first instance of the StaticMesh.
-You can leave that as it’s defaults if you want it at 0,0,0 – otherwise choose a Transform in the Transform section.
+Then Click the “+” besides the “Transforms” section – this is the first instance of the StaticMesh.
+You can leave that as it’s defaults if you want it at 0,0,0 – otherwise choose a Transform in that section.